c-astle35/data_reference/README.md

 			+a programming technique
 			+a statistical technique
 			+an interesting library
+			+a handy website that you like to use as reference, etc.
 			+a book you think is a good read that you could help on a project or give ideas; especially if it's at the intro-level for people unfamiliar with certain concepts
 			 	examples: